Public health notice: Outbreak of Salmonella infections linked to various brands of pistachios and pistachio-containing products

 - Quebec

-Dubai brand pistachio & knafeh milk chocolate bars were also available to purchase online.
+Dubai brand pistachio & knafeh milk chocolate bars and Andalos brand pastry products were also available to purchase online.

 For more details on distribution please consult CFIA's notices on the Recalls and Safety Alerts website.